Russian Data Centers Risk Halting AI Training Due to Energy Shortage

 Russian data centers may face a shortage of electricity for training neural networks, experts say.

 The reason for the high load is the use of powerful processors and video cards needed for AI training.
-In 2024, Russian data centers consumed about 1% of the power of the Unified Energy System of Russia, but forecasts indicate an increase of 30-40% per year, which may worsen the situation.
+In 2024, Russian data centers consumed about 1% of the power of the Unified Energy System of Russia, but forecasts indicate an increase of 30-40% per year, which could worsen the situation.

 Read more on the topic: